Battling Gibbs Phenomenon: On Finite Element Approximations of Discontinuous Solutions of PDEs: Numerical Test in 2D: DG methods for a Linear Transport Equation

 Consider the problem on the half disk $\O = \{(x,y) \colon x^2+y^2<1; y>0\}$.
 The inflow boundary is $\{-1<x<0; y=0\}$.
 Let $\bbeta = (\sin \theta, -\cos \theta)^T = (y/\sqrt{x^2+y^2}, -x/\sqrt{x^2+y^2})^T$, with $\theta$ is the polar angle.
 Let $\gamma=0$, $f=0$, and the inflow condition and the exact solution be

 The initial mesh is shown on the left of Fig. \ref{os_curved}.
 On the center of Fig. \ref{os_curved}, a final adaptive mesh is shown.
-On the right of Fig. \ref{inimesh_pi}, we show the overshooting values of the P1-DGFEM, with the overshooting value defined as:
+On the right of Fig. \ref{inimesh_pi}, we show the overshoot values of the P1-DGFEM, with the overshoot value \eqref{ooss}.

-From the figure, we see that the overshooting values are oscillate between 0.3 and 0.6 and never goes to zero with the mesh refinements.
+From the figure, we see that the overshoot values oscillate between 0.3 and 0.6 and never go to zero with the mesh refinements.

-We plot projected solutions by plotting the numerical solutions the element center ($P_0$)/ nodes ($P_1$) with respect to the radius on Fig. \ref{projection_curved}, we show the P0-DGFEM projected solution computed on the final adaptive mesh on the left and the P1-DGFEM one on the right.
-We clearly see the overshooting of P1-DG approximation but non-overshooting of the P0-DG approximation.
+We plot projected solutions by plotting the numerical solutions of the element center ($P_0$)/ nodes ($P_1$) with respect to the radius in Fig. \ref{projection_curved}, we show the P0-DGFEM projected solution computed on the final adaptive mesh on the left and the P1-DGFEM one on the right.
+We clearly see the overshoot of the P1-DG approximation but the non-overshoot of the P0-DG approximation.